tc39/proposals/README.md

 :question: means there is no pull request for tests yet.

 :construction: means a pull request for tests was created, but not merged yet.

-### Contributing new proposals

-Please see [Contributing to ECMAScript](https://github.com/tc39/ecma262/blob/HEAD/CONTRIBUTING.md) for the most up-to-date information on contributing proposals to this standard.

 ### Onboarding existing proposals